- Why am I not connecting with my baby?

 Examining the overall picture of the household will provide a better understanding of what may be negatively impacting your emotional well-being.
 With counseling, you will receive knowledge about the postpartum and perinatal periods.
 Through this education, your understanding and compassion towards yourself will expand as you see that you aren’t alone with your struggles.
 As we continue to work together, you will learn that the symptoms of postpartum are way more common than you may think.
 You will see that you don’t have to be defined by your thoughts and feelings.

-In addition to CBT, I use Interpersonal Therapy (IPT), which will help you adjust how you interact with the world around you.
+In addition to CBT, we use Interpersonal Therapy (IPT), which will help you adjust how you interact with the world around you.
 IPT focuses on the present to address current issues in your life and relationships.
 It will help you to focus on enhancing relationships to relieve distress that you may feel.
-Also, depending on the situation, we can also determine if medications may be another option for you.

 Postpartum and perinatal therapy will help you to de-stigmatize signs and symptoms of postpartum depression and anxiety.
 Not only that but you will learn to set realistic goals to help you achieve what you want.
 Your stress levels will decrease as you learn how to prioritize the things that are the most important.
 Over time, the transition into motherhood will feel more natural and you can begin to do more.